-- a.
-Failure: Where Trading 212 DE holds your money in Term Deposits, this will not affect your ability to withdraw your money or otherwise use it for making Investments under normal circumstances.
-However, in the event that Trading 212 DE or the financial institution we hold your money with fails, there might be a delay in accessing your money for withdrawal for a period of up to three months. - b.
-Withdrawal delays: In addition, in the unlikely scenario of a very large number of Trading 212 DE clients withdrawing a significant amount of their Uninvested Money held in Term Deposit accounts or deciding to deposit it in Investments at the same time, it may take us some time to process all of the requests, which could affect the withdrawal periods mentioned in the Invest/CFD Terms.
+a.
+Failure: Where we hold your money in Term Deposits, this will not affect your ability to withdraw your money or otherwise use it for making Investments under normal circumstances.
+However, in the event that Trading 212 or the financial institution we hold your money with fails, there might be a delay in accessing your money for withdrawal, for a period of up to 95 days.

-8.11.3.
+b.
+Withdrawal delays: In addition, in the unlikely scenario of a very large number of T212 clients withdrawing a significant amount of their Cash held in a Term Deposit or deciding to deposit it in Investments at the same time, it may take us some time to process all of the requests, which could affect the withdrawal periods mentioned in the Invest/CFD Terms.

+9.10.2.
 Qualifying Money Market Fund

-Where Trading 212 CY holds your Uninvested Money with QMMFs, the relevant units or shares in QMMFs will be considered client assets and will be held as safe custody assets, in accordance with Client Asset Rules.
+Where we hold Cash with QMMFs, the relevant units or shares in QMMFs will be considered client assets and will be held as safe custody assets, in accordance with FCA CASS Rules.
 QMMFs are money market funds, managed by a fund manager, that are typically required to maintain a low-risk strategy by investing in financial instruments such as government bonds.
 QMMFs are generally subject to higher regulatory scrutiny and must meet higher quality standards than other money market funds.
 Nevertheless, as with any investment, there are certain risks that apply:

 - a.
-Credit risk: If the QMMF in which your Uninvested Money is deposited becomes insolvent, you may lose (a part of) your money.
-To manage this risk, Trading 212 CY carefully selects only highly regulated QMMFs and regularly monitors their creditworthiness. - b.
+Credit risk: If the QMMF in which your Cash is deposited becomes insolvent, you may lose (a part of) your money.
+To manage this risk, T212 carefully selects only highly regulated QMMFs and regularly monitors their creditworthiness. - b.
 Management risk: Performance can be affected by the decisions made by the QMMF's fund manager.
 Poor investment choices or strategies could result in lower returns or increased risk. - c.
 Interest Rate risk: The value of the securities in a QMMF can be affected by changes in the base interest rates.
 If base interest rates rise, the value of existing underlying assets, such as bonds (with lower interest rates) might decrease.
-However, because QMMFs generally invest in shorter-term securities, this risk is lower compared to long-term bond investments. - d.
+However, because QMMFs generally invest in shorter-term securities, this risk is lower compared to long-term bond investments.

 Liquidity risk: While QMMFs are designed to be highly liquid, allowing investors to withdraw their money at any time, extreme market conditions could impact this.
 Under such circumstances, a high number of withdrawal requests could potentially lead to delays.

-Section II - Conflicts of Interest
+II.
+Conflicts of Interest